remusao/remusao.github.io/posts/synacor-down-the-rabbit-hole.md

 Youpi!
 All good... but, wait, something else was displayed on the terminal:

-**DISCLAIMER**: The following of this post contains spoilers and parts of solutions for the Synacor challenge.
+**DISCLAIMER**: The next section of this post contains spoilers and parts of solutions for the Synacor challenge.
 Please only proceed if you already solved the challenge, or do not intend to do so.

 ...

+# Riddles in the Dark

 > == Foothills ==
 > You find yourself standing at the base of an enormous mountain.
 At its